Autumn Activities: 35 things to do in autumn

 Often stars of the harvest festival, scarecrows sometimes get their own spotlight too, with scarecrow festivals taking place in towns and villages across the UK!
 They normally have a theme, with residents creating incredible scarecrow designs.
 If there’s one near you, it’s definitely worth a visit.

 It’s cold, dark and probably raining.
 The plan?
 Grab your blankets, snuggle on the sofa and watch a film together as a family.
 Share the snacks round, or order a takeaway, and you’ve got the perfect night in together.
 Need ideas for a film?
-Work your way through our list of 10 family films all kids have to see before the age of 10.
+Work your way through our list of 10 family films all kids have to see before the age of 10, or get even more inspiration from our list of the 50 best family films of all time.

 - Drink hot chocolate